marskar/biof309_fall2018/README.md

 By the end of this course you should be able to:
 1. Look at a task and determine if you can or should automate it
 2. Create working Python programs
-3. Understand the difference between Python object types (i.e. lists, dicts)
+3. Understand the difference between Python object types (e.g. lists, dicts)
 4. Perform data analysis and visualization with Python
 5. Use git for version control and collaboration
 6. Demonstrate your Python skills with a project

 Communication
 ------------